amystamile-usgs/asc-public-docs/docs/concepts/isis-fundamentals/cube-format.md

 ## Core Base and Multiplier Basics
 -------------------------------

-Recall that a digital numbers are the values of pixels.
-These values represent measurements in units like radiance, reflectance, elevation, or emissivity.

-Let's assume we have an 8-bit cube with values representing the elevation in meters.
-Unfortunately 8-bit pixels have a range of 0 to 255, which is very restrictive for elevation.
-ISIS3 deals with this problem by using a Core Base and Multiplier.
-Each DN is really treated as a floating point number in all ISIS3 programs.
+An 8-bit cube needs to represent elevations in meters.
+Unfortunately, 8-bit pixels have a range of 0 to 255, which is very restrictive for elevation.
+ISIS3 deals with this problem by using a **Core Base** and **Multiplier**.
+Each DN is really treated as a kind of floating point number in all ISIS3 programs.
 A multiplier of 100 on an 8-bit cube would make the DN range from 0 to 25500.

-Try the [ISIS Multiplier Demo](https://doi-usgs.github.io/ISIS3/ISIS_Cube_Format.html#Core-Base-and-Multiplier-Basics) to see multipliers in action.
+A base of 30 with a multiplier of 100 would make that range from 30 to 25530.

+*Base + Multiplier * DN = True DN*

-## Sub-Pixel Definition
+## Sub-Pixel Positioning
 --------------------

 ISIS3 programs and users often need to interact at the sub-pixel level.
 That is, fractional pixel positions.
 The integral sample/line position is defined to be the center of a pixel.

-Try the [ISIS Sub-Pixel Demo](https://doi-usgs.github.io/ISIS3/ISIS_Cube_Format.html#Sub-Pixel-Definition) to explore sample and line positions.
+Take a pixel centered at (5, 5) for example.
+The upper left of the pixel contains the point (4.75, 4.75), and the lower right of the pixel contains the point (5.25, 5.25).
+The threshold between pixels is a value ending in .5

 ## Summary
 -------

 Cubes are made up of individual pixels.
 Each pixel usually represents some area of a planet, moon, asteroid or other body.
 Pixels hold a DN (digital number).
 That number can be one, two or four bytes long depending on the accuracy necessary to represent the data.
 DNs can be modified by a "Base" and "Multiplier".
 The columns of a cube are called samples, the rows are called lines and a plane of samples and lines is called a band.

-[Cube.png](../../assets/isis-fundamentals/Cube.png) (44.8 KB) Adam Paquette, 2016-06-10 12:19 PM